green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/metric-providers-overview.md

 #### Python
 To use the Python wrapper, call the `start_profiling` method when you wish to begin the profiling, and then `stop_profiling` when you wish to stop.

 You may pass in a container-id into `start_profiling` if needed.
-It writes the output of the metrics to `/tmp/green-metrics-tool/{self._metric_name}.log"`, which can be read programatically with the `read_metrics function`.
+It writes the output of the metrics to `/tmp/green-metrics-tool/{self._metric_name}.log"`, which can be read programmatically with the `read_metrics function`.